Protect and Survive: Television

-The films were produced by Richard Taylor Cartoons, who also produced the Charley Says child safety films and children's animation Crystal Tipps and Alistair.
-They are similar in content to the booklets, detailing the same instructions using voice-over narration, sound effects, and a combination of simple stop-motion and illustrated animation.
+The films were produced by Richard Taylor Cartoons, who also produced the Charley Says child safety films and children's animation Crystal Tipps and Alistair, and were ready for use by at least 1975, with rough cuts being screened at the Central Office of Information in November of that year.
+They were similar in content to the pamphlet, detailing the same instructions using voice-over narration, sound effects, and a combination of simple stop-motion and illustrated animation.
 Patrick Allen was chosen to narrate.
-His voiceover would later be described as "the calm, clipped vowels of a male announcer, advising how to build shelters, avoid fallout, and wrap up your dead loved ones in polythene, bury them, and tag their bodies."
-He would later parody the recordings for Frankie Goes To Hollywood's song "Two Tribes", announcing "Mine is the last voice you will ever hear.
+His voiceover was later described as "the calm, clipped vowels of a male announcer, advising how to build shelters, avoid fallout, and wrap up your dead loved ones in polythene, bury them, and tag their bodies."
+He later parodied the recordings for Frankie Goes To Hollywood's song "Two Tribes", announcing "Mine is the last voice you will ever hear.
 Do not be alarmed".

 Each episode concluded with a distinctive electronic musical phrase composed by the BBC Radiophonic Workshop's Roger Limb.
 It featured two high- and low-pitched melodies coming together "like people".
 So great was the secrecy around production that Limb handed over his tapes to producer Bruce Allen in an alley.